-Innovation can be used to transform current ways of working and can be applied to all layers of a business.
-In arecent report by Deloitte, which surveyed 10,000 HR executives, the ﬁndings showed that talent management (from learning and management to executive recruiting) is shifting.
+Innovation is a mindset which can be used to transform current ways of working and can be applied to all layers of a business.
+In a recent report by Deloitte, which surveyed 10,000 HR executives, the findings showed that talent management (from learning and management to executive recruiting) is shifting.
 The result of the workplace change is the growing importance of human capital – possibly the last area of innovation?

 Today, new ideas must be designed to combat issues and also create solutions to problems that may be faced in the future.
 This need to evolve is highlighted by the examples of Blockbusters and Woolworths, who in some ways, failed to adapt to a changing market.

 Innovation can simply mean thinking differently in the way an organisation approaches problems.
 Some companies argued that customer-led innovation that helps consumers is the most important route.

 Is the secret to innovate slightly ahead of customers?
 Operating at a speed as trends are recognised and therefore innovating at the same speed as customers are exposed to them.

 It can be hard to truly innovate.
 Inventing the future is never easy.
 The future also often comes from unexpected sources.
 Innovation may come from within a business or some need support which can come from communities – such as EP’s entrepreneurial work.